 Marijuana gives rise to insanity -- not in its users but in the policies directed against it.
 A nation that sentences the possessor of a single joint to life imprisonment without parole but sets a murderer free after perhaps six years is, the author writes, "in the grip of a deep psychosis".

-“How to Build a Life” is a column by Arthur Brooks, tackling questions of meaning and happiness.
-Starting today, the column will be published weekly on Thursday mornings.
+“How to Build a Life” is a weekly column by Arthur Brooks, tackling questions of meaning and happiness.